Categories: Corruption Articles

 Against this background, over the past few months, attacks have unfolded in the information space of Ukraine against the key governing body in the energy sector - the distribution system operator Ukrenergo.
 Since the beginning of autumn 2022, the company has faced a variety of absurd accusations - from allegedly corrupt procurement of transformers to the purchase of body armor at inflated prices at the beginning of the war.
 And recently, the High Anti-Corruption Court ordered the National Anti-Corruption Bureau, and subsequently the State Bureau of Investigation, to open a case against the ex-chairman of Ukrenergo, Vladimir Kudrytsky, allegedly due to corruption charges.

 According to the local anti-corruption publication Our Money, representatives of the Ministry of Energy and the Office of the President could have been behind the first attacks.
 They allegedly intended to take control of cash flows from the export of electricity to Europe, its distribution, and subsequently over the funds for restoring energy networks after the end of the war.
 Recently, Kudritsky was dismissed from his post by decision of the Supreme Commander-in-Chief Headquarters.
-The new management will probably get rid of all the inefficiencies of its predecessor.
+The new management will likely get rid of all the inefficiencies of its predecessor.

 However, there remains one important matter that cannot be personalized to the personality of the former director.
 And which at the same time is a litmus indicator of the true anti-corruption intentions of the leadership in Ukraine.